 Taxing your vehicle

 Any vehicle in the UK that is registered needs to be taxed which is known as Vehicle Exercise Duty, road tax or car tax.
 Your car tax rates depend on the CO2 emissions released by the vehicle and the more emissions produced, the higher your car tax will be.
-It can be worth checking which tax band cars within your budget fall into to get an idea of how much you will pay a year.
+It can be worth checking which tax band cars within your budget fall into to get an idea of how much you will pay a year or find a car with low road tax.
 You can choose to pay your road tax annually or monthly and even if you are exempt from charges, you will still need to have the vehicle taxed.

 Looking after your vehicle